Jump to section

 Hiring a person with schizophrenia

-Schizophrenia is a protected condition under the Americans with Disability Act (ADA).
+Schizophrenia is a protected condition under the Americans with Disabilities Act (ADA).
 Like with any candidate, HR and hiring managers need to decide if someone with schizophrenia has the right qualifications for the role and can do the job with reasonable accommodations.

-For example, consider a programmer who is really good at her job.
+For example, consider a programmer who is good at her job.
 But when she’s in a psychotic episode, she’s not functional.

 In her case, reasonable accommodations could include working with her treatment provider to determine (and avoid) potential triggers in the workplace, providing a quiet place to work, or even allowing her to work in a room by herself, so she doesn’t have to constantly interact with other people.